gambaman/ArcadeJoystickX4PlusSimonGame/README.md

 ##  2.3 Software

 In order to program the board you will need the Teensy Loader application available at [https://www.pjrc.com/teensy/loader.html](https://www.pjrc.com/teensy/loader.html).
-If you also want to recompile the firmware you will need the avr-gcc compilator ([http://www.nongnu.org/avr-libc/](http://www.nongnu.org/avr-libc/)) as well as the GNU Make tool
+If you also want to recompile the firmware you will need the avr-gcc compiler ([http://www.nongnu.org/avr-libc/](http://www.nongnu.org/avr-libc/)) as well as the GNU Make tool
 ([http://www.gnu.org/software/make/](http://www.gnu.org/software/make/)).

 Of course, in order to enjoy playing you will need games and/or emulators, for example the MAME emulator ([http://mamedev.org/](http://mamedev.org/)).